In March, a resourceful restaurant in Arrow Rock called Catalpa was hit hard by the pandemic.

 As she wrote in her email to the review board: “Please don’t let Catalpa become another 2020 casualty.”

-McCullough said he was surprised by the social media rush after Huff shared the news on Facebook, but he recognizes her contribution to Arrow Rock.
+McCullough said he was surprised by the social media rush after Huff shared the news on Facebook, but he does recognize her contribution to Arrow Rock.

 “She’s a valuable piece of the community, and she has done a great job,” he said.
 “I particularly admire how she turned the corner quickly when she was not allowed interior seating.”

-Because of the board’s decision, Huff is already looking at a future that might not include her restaurant in Arrow Rock.
+Because of the Architectural Review Board's decision, Huff is already looking at a future that might not include her restaurant in Arrow Rock.

 “It might be that something is trying to tell me to bow out and do something else,” she said.